jefferyfry/gcp-saas-bill/README.md

 #### CloudBees Components
 * Agent Cloud Function (CloudBees Developed) - The Agent Cloud Function is triggered by the GCP Marketplace Pub/Sub topics to process new accounts, subscriptions, updates, cancellations and renewals.
 * Subscription Service (CloudBees Developed) - This web app serves the signup page and then approves new accounts and entitlements after receiving account information.
-* Subscription Front-end - Lightweight web interface that provides the signup page.
+* Subscription Front-end (CloudBees Developed) - Lightweight web interface that provides the signup page.
 * Subscription DB (CloudBees Developed) - This is a backup database that stores the current account and subscription data.
 * Support Systems - Support systems are the current backend systems such as Zendesk and Salesforce that must be provisioned to enable Jenkins Support services for a customer.
 The provisioning of these systems is TBD.